Mwalek/api-eins/README.md

 **/items**

-Request a list of all items that have been added to the API.
+Request a list of all items (products) that have been added to the API.

 **/item/\<name\>**